NQF Levels 1-10 | Guide to South Africa’s Qualifications

 The NQF also helps grow the economy by making it easier for employers and learners to understand and compare different qualifications.
 Managed by SAQA, it maintains national and international standards through proper accreditation and quality checks.

-What does the NQF level mean?
+What do NQF levels mean?

 How do NQFs benefit individuals?